wazuh/wazuh-indexer-reporting/docs/README-email-tests.md

 This guide walks you through setting up and testing Wazuh Indexer's email notification system using [Mailpit](https://github.com/axllent/mailpit) as a local SMTP server.

----

 ## Prerequisites

-Before you begin, setup the following environment variables in your shell:
+Before you begin, set up the following environment variables in your shell:

 ```shellsession
 PROTO="http"